D'Estaing family

 The d'Estaing family was one of the most notable noble families of the Rouergue and Auvergne regions of France.
 They originated from Estaing, in the modern Aveyron department, where their châtelain was first mentioned in 1028.

-The house of d'Estaing became extinct with the death of Admiral Charles Henri d'Estaing (in 1794), who had no son as heir.
-The genealogy of the d'Estaing family has not documented any connection to the family of Giscard d'Estaing, even if the latter was permitted add the name to its own in 1922.
+The d'Estaing family became extinct in 1794 with the death of Admiral Charles Henri d'Estaing, who had no son as heir.
+The genealogy of the d'Estaing family has not documented any connection to French President Valéry Giscard d'Estaing's family, even if the latter was permitted to add the name to its own in 1922.

 History

 In 1214, at the Battle of Bouvines, Déodat, known as Tristan, was said to have saved the life of King Philippe Auguste and given him his horse.
 In recognition, the king gave Déodat the right to adopt the arms of France, keeping the golden chief that covered his former arms.
 Recent historians have not been able to confirm the veracity of this legend.

 The family produced prelates, officers, Knights of Malta and numerous notable figures.
 It received the Honneurs de la Cour (a prestigious honour granted only to the families of ancient nobility and allowing them to approach the King and the Queen) in 1750.